 There are three answers to all questions in the recommended peer review assessment forms for protocols, full reviews and updates: A. No revisions; B. Revision(s) suggested; and C. Revision(s) required.

 But in EM, there are only two answers: Yes or No. This is because the functionality in EM limits us to two options.
 To account for this, you will see that the option to select an answer in EM is prefaced by the question, “Are revisions suggested or required?”
 Please answer Yes if you have either suggested or required revisions.
-Begin your comments in EM with “REQUIRED REVISION: [...]” or “SUGGESTED REVISION: [...],” as this will help the editor assess the submission based on your peer review.
+Begin your comments in EM with “REQUIRED REVISION 1: [...]” or “SUGGESTED REVISION 2: [...],” as this will help the editor assess the submission based on your peer review.
 Please number your revision requests to make it easier for authors and editors to address in their correspondence.

 At present, we do not have search peer review assessment forms for non-intervention review types (e.g., overviews of reviews, diagnostic test accuracy reviews, prognosis reviews, scoping reviews, mixed methods reviews, etc.).
 Until these are available, please use the available forms and amend Part A (the MECIR standards) as required.
 Most of the questions in Part A should be considered applicable to all review types (i.e., all review types should report the sources that they searched), but please enter “N/A” in your comments and indicate if a MECIR standard is not applicable for the review type being assessed.
 Add a note in your comments about how you assessed the search methods (e.g., “Search methods evaluated according to Cochrane Handbook Chapter 5: Overviews of Reviews”).